Home Trial & Adoption

 What to expect when your new pet arrives home

 Bringing a new pet into your home can be quite stressful for them and your resident pets.
 Due to the stress of moving to a new environment, it is very common that your new kitty may break out with an upper respiratory infection and accompanying eye infection.
 These typically pass without issue within 5-7 days, but it is important to monitor their intake and outtake of food and water to make sure they are eating/drinking normally during this adjustment period.
 It is also very common for them to experience diarrhea with any kind of stress or change in environment.
 Please allow plenty of space and time for your new pet(s) to settle in and do your best to maintain a calm stress-free environment.
-Any concerning issues that arise should be addressed by promptly by your vet.
+Any issues of concern that arise should be promptly brought to our attention.

 Introducing to resident pets: